smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 ## VoicePing server URL

 VoicePing Android SDK needs a VoicePing server to work.
 You can test with our hosted server or you can have your own self hosted server later.
-You can look at this repo (coming soon: open source Router URL) to know how to self-host the server.
+You can look [at this repo](https://github.com/SmartWalkieOrg/walkie-talkie-server) to know how to self-host the server.

 The public server URL: `wss://router-lite.voiceping.info`